clicalmani/tonka/docs/relationship.md

 ## Custom Polymorphic Types

-In some cases, you may need to define custom polymorphic types to handle more complex relationships.
-Tonka ORM allows you to customize the polymorphic type column to suit your application's needs.
+In some cases, you may need to define custom polymorphic types to handle more complex relationships. **Elegant ORM** allows you to customize the polymorphic type column to suit your application's needs.

 ### Example